JShull/GAME395_Unity/Docs/Syllabus.md

 A **C** in this class requires you to plan, use Unity Learn, and layout your plan and then failing on your plan, dropping off the face of the earth and/or just ghosting all of us.
 Is this an ideal way of taking any class you're paying for? **NOPE**.
 This is here as a catch-all that I wish I had as I was figuring out my life 20 years ago.
 I will not allow anyone to actually agree to this agreement, but it's here for those 'life happens' moments.
 The entire class is designed around you wanting to learn and putting in the time.
 You are "buying your time" is the best way to think of this class and this agreement is for when *'Sh$$' happens'* and you make some attempt to communicate that with me so I can help you prepare for the *crud*.

 * Complete a majority of required stake assignments
-  * Complete the Experience Design Document & Project Plan
+  * Complete the Initial Project Design Document & Project Plan
 * Submit 5 Weekly Exit Tickets
+* Complete 4 Weekly Unity Assignments
 * Turn in your Final Project Pull Request
 * Show up to the Final Exam and provide a presentation on failures and lessons learned
 * Show up prepared for one conference with me